ksteinfe/fresh_eyes_web/src/explorations.md

 #### What the Critic Sees in 3D

-As we discuss below, certain problems arise with the conversion of three-dimensional information, as is so often employed in the production of architectural work, to two-dimensional information, as is required by the particular models of ML based on image recognition that we are exploring here.
-To isolate these problems, this first example operates in a purely two-dimensional fashion.
+As architectural designers exploring ML based image recognition, we are challenged with the conversion of three-dimensional information, as is so often employed in the production of architectural work, to two-dimensional information, as is required by the particular models of ML based on image recognition.
+The 3D representation of the design form had been converted into a series of 2D images (sections, elevations, isovists, etc), which make up the dataset that are fed as examples into the ML model.
+We still craved to visualize the series of 2D images in 3D, especially when the GAN generated its own versions of what a design form would be.
+Here, we created tools to approximate and synthesize 3D forms from the series of 2D images typical in a training dataset.

 [[section|slide]]